jason-neal/eniric/paper/paper.md

 This code has been used to calculate the RV precision of M-dwarfs in the NIR bands to access [@figueira_radial_2016], and its results have provided for use in the  Exposure Time Calculators of two new NIR spectrographs, NIRPS [@bouchy_nearinfrared_2017] and SPIRou [@artigau_spirou_2014] .

+![Precision achieved with *eniric* as a function of spectral band for stars with a rotational velocity of vsini=1.0 kms\(^{−1}\) and temperatures 3900 K, 3500 K, 2800 K, 2600 K, corresponding to spectral types M0, M3, M6, and M9 respectively.
+The dashed line represents the theoretical limits imposed by condition 1, and the ﬁlled area represents the values within the limits set by conditions 2 (circles) and 3 (triangles); blue, green, and red represent the results obtained for resolutions of 60000, 80000, and 100000, respectively.
-![Precision results from **Eniric**, relative to a SNR of 100 per pixel at the center of the J-Band.
+The spectra were normalized to have a S/N of 100 per resolution element as measured at the center of the J-band.
-  Similar to Figure 1 from [@figueira_radial_2016] with updated precisions.
-The blue, ren green ... while the dashed line, circles etc are. ](./precisions.png)
+This is similar to Figure 1 from [@figueira_radial_2016] but with updated precision values.](./precisions.png)

 ## Acknowledgements